 The permit authorized two brooder turkey houses, as well as the disposal of the manure through a manure broker.
-The turkey farm would have produce 150,000 birds per year, generating 390 tons of waste per year.
+The turkey farm would have produced 150,000 birds per year, generating 390 tons of waste per year.

 The proposed turkey farm is located in Chesterfield County and is surrounded by several widely-used public recreation areas.
 These public recreation areas consist of the Sandhills National Wildlife Refuge, the Sandhills State Forest, which includes the H. Cooper Black Field Trial and Recreation Area used for national field trials, and the Cheraw State Park, which includes a public golf course.
 The Sandhills State Forest is adjacent to the proposed Turkey Farm.
 The State Park and its golf course are approximately one mile away from the proposed facility.
 The Boy Scouts of America also has a nationally recognized camping facility approximately one mile from the farm.
 The Boy Scouts camp has a lake used for swimming by the campers and the lake is fed from a stream that originates at a wetland that is adjacent to the proposed turkey farm.

 DHEC regulations have minimum setback requirements to protect air and water quality.
 When evaluating site selection, DHEC is required to consider specific factors relevant to preventing air and water pollution.
 These factors include the impairment of downstream water bodies, the proximity to state and federal parks and forests, the slope of the land, the proximity to other source discharges, animal manure application, runoff prevention and down-wind receptors.
 Any of these factors would warrant increased setbacks and/or alternative siting.